How Technology Runs a Property Management CompanyTechnology.

 1. We’re Paperless!

-The logistics of such a system - keeping track of what leases and rental licenses were terminating soon, how many sets of keys did a property have, lock box codes, receipts from contractors, roof guarantees…
+The logistics of such a system – keeping track of what leases and rental licenses were terminating soon, how many sets of keys a property had, lock box codes, receipts from contractors, roof guarantees…

-My first few years as a property manager was spent being diligent on not missing a date, and not losing a piece of paperwork because those tasks are incredibly important.
-And a property manager must be licensed by the state and the state wisely requires property managers to hold on to documents a certain number of years.
+My first few years as a property manager were spent being diligent on not missing a date, and not losing a piece of paperwork because those tasks are incredibly important.
+A property manager must be licensed by the state and the state wisely requires property managers to hold on to documents for a certain number of years.

 Now we are paperless

-We are required by the state to have a locking place to keep files; but otherwise we are cabinet free, paperless company.
+We are required by the state to have a locking place to keep files; but otherwise, we are cabinet cabinet-free, paperless company.

 2. Secure Online Storage

-One investment that my property management company made towards technology was towards our elaborate online portal system.
+One investment that my property management company made towards technology was our elaborate online portal system.

-This is a one stop place for our property owner clients, our rental tenants and the contractors that facilitate repairs.
-Its where all documents go and it’s where all communication takes place.
+This is a one-stop place for our property owner clients, our rental tenants, and the contractors who facilitate repairs.
+It’s where all documents go and it’s where all communication takes place.

 “Can’t pay your rent because your grandmother died?”
 I see from our text history you lost four grandmothers this year.”.
 Hot Water leak?
 I can see it is still under warranty.